-- 1st: beginning of year (between second week of July and first day of school)
+- 1st: beginning of the year (between July 1 - first day of school)

-- 3rd: six months after first run (around month of March)
+- 3rd: six months after first run (between January - March)

 Exceptions: Community Eligibility Provision, Special Milk Program, and Residential Child Care Institutions (see the appropriate Calendar of Requirements)